kevintherm/monolog/README.md

 # MonoLog

-MonoLog is an opinionated minimalist daily consistency tracker powered by the VeloquentPHP BaaS.
+MonoLog is an opinionated minimalist daily consistency tracker app.
 It's designed for a high-contrast, distraction-free way to log purely physical progress.

 ## Features